Healthy eating habits matter.

 Arthritis isn’t the only condition associated with inflammation.
 The list includes Alzheimer’s disease and other dementias, allergies, asthma, cancer, diabetes and others.

 If the foods we consume impact our health so drastically, it’s certainly logical that wrapping in healthier eating habits can have significant impact as well.
 If this topic interests you, we’ve identified four wonderful articles full of information to help you learn more.
-There’s no better time than a fresh New Year to try them out!
+There’s no better time than now to try them out!